 Thinking about taking your nursing career on the road?
-Whether you’ve been in the field for years or you’re still figuring out how to start travel nursing, this guide’s got you covered.
-From qualifications and licensing to finding the right recruiter and taking off on your first assignment, we’re walking you through it all—step by step.
+Been in the field for years, or still figuring out how to start travel nursing?
+Either way, this guide’s got you covered.
+From qualifications and licensing to finding the right recruiter and taking off on your first assignment, we’re walking you through it all, step by step.

 Wondering what life’s really like out there?
 Our healthcare traveler blogs share experiences from real nurses who’ve been in your shoes, from NICUs to med-surg floors in every corner of the country.